StevenSteel7/CodeHUB/README.md

-This is a notes app for coders
+A notes app for coders